corda/corda/docs/source/merkle-trees.rst

 Merkle trees in Corda
 ---------------------

 Transactions are split into leaves, each of them contains either input, output, command or attachment.
-Other fields like timestamp or signers are not used in the calculation.
+Additionally, in transaction id calculation we use other fields of ``WireTransaction`` like timestamp, notary, type and sorted signers.
 Next, the Merkle tree is built in the normal way by hashing the concatenation of nodes’ hashes below the current one together.
 It’s visible on the example image below, where ``H`` denotes sha256 function, "+" - concatenation.

 .. image:: resources/merkleTree.png

-The transaction has one input state, one output and three commands.
-If a tree is not a full binary tree, the rightmost nodes are duplicated in hash calculation (dotted lines).
+The transaction has two input states, one of output, attachment and command each and timestamp.
+For brevity we didn't include all leaves on the diagram (type, notary and signers are presented as one leaf labelled Rest - in reality they are three separate leaves).
+Notice that if a tree is not a full binary tree, leaves are padded to the nearest power of 2 with zero hash (since finding a pre-image of sha256(x) == 0 is hard computational task) - marked light green above.
 Finally, the hash of the root is the identifier of the transaction, it's also used for signing and verification of data integrity.
 Every change in transaction on a leaf level will change its identifier.